PavanRangani/docs/docs/prd/philanthropy/overview.md

 Grant/Contribution is exactly same.
 Its defined based on who is recipient.

-Grant/Contribution can be given one time or recurring for some years
+Grant/Contribution can be given one time or recurringly for some years

 ## Grant/Contribution Entity